PnX-SI/GeoPaysages/geopaysagesftpclient/README.md

 Development mode is required for running *sphinx* and *pytest*.

-## Testing (dev install only)

-1. copy the file `pytest.ini.tpl` into `pytest.ini`
-2. configure the `pytest.ini` file.
-3. execute `pytest -s -v`
+Once the installation is completed, the script `fetchsiteimages` should be created in your virtual environment.

 ## Running the script

-1. Copy the file `config.ini.tpl` into `config.ini`
+1. Set-up a configuration file, say, `config.ini` (see the [configuration](#configuration) section below)
 2. Run the script `fetchsiteimages` by providing your config file

 ```sh
 fetchsiteimages config.ini
 ```

-## Configuration options
+## Configuration

-The script is run with a configuration file.
+1. Copy the template config file `config.ini.tpl` into `config.ini`
+2. Fill in the configuration file

 A sample configuration file is the following

 ```ini
 [main]